-Materials: White acrylic round lampshade.
-Smoked acrylic round lid on top.
-Chromed metal (iron) ring, lid and top.
+Materials: Round white acrylic lampshade.
+Smoked acrylic round lid with a chromed metal (iron) ring loose on top.
 Chrome (iron) handle.
 Some metal parts.
 Rolly rise & fall mechanism.
 2 galvanised metal E27 sockets.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11”).
 It can be easily adjusted in height by pulling the chrome handle underneath.

 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but for white glass frosted or white bulbs are preferred.

 Period: 1970s – Mid-Century Modern.

 Other versions: This white & smoked acrylic rise & fall pendant lamp was also produced without a rise & fall mechanism.
 It exists in several colours and was also made with an acrylic diffuser below.

 This typical kitchen pendant lamp has a rise & fall mechanism made by Rolly.
 It has no date on it, so this lamp is produced in the late 1970s.
 Early Rolly pull down mechanisms (1960s-1976) have a date pressed in the green plastic.
 Rolly was an Italian company that produced rise & fall mechanisms for many companies.
 Rolly no longer exists.